analogdevicesinc/MaximAI_Documentation/README.md

 * Link to Feather Board description and documentation: [MAX78000 Feather Board](https://www.maximintegrated.com/en/products/microcontrollers/MAX78000FTHR.html)
 * Link to SDK repository: [MAX78000_SDK](https://github.com/MaximIntegratedAI/MAX78000_SDK)
 * Link to SDK documentation: [SDK Docs - click on index.html](https://github.com/MaximIntegratedAI/MAX78000_SDK/blob/master/Libraries/PeriphDrivers/Documentation/MAX78000)  **Note:** HTML files are not rendered in GitHub and therefore recommended to view the SDK documentation from a local copy, which is automatically installed with the SDK.
 To view the SDK documentation locally, double click on the index.html file found in /Libraries/PeriphDrivers/Documentation/MAX78000

+## External ML Education Resources

+Just getting started with ML.
+[Here's a set of video and books to get you going.](./learning/README.md)**